jamesr1x/Inflation_Stock_Returns_Analysis/README.md

 - Yfinance: 1.2.0
 - Fredapi: N/A

-**NOTE:** if the libraries are not functioning as expected please check versions match.
+**NOTE:** If libraries are not functioning as expected please check versions match.

 ## Instructions

 To replicate the analysis either:
-- A) Pull the whole repository (simpler)
+- A) Pull the whole repository (Recommended)
-- Run "make.py" to run all scrypts
+- Run "make.py" to run all scripts
 - Veiw Report.qmd (any updates to graphs and regression models will automatically be included)

 OR

-- B) Download the "Scrypts" folder and "Report.qmd"
+- B) Download the "Scripts" folder and "Report.qmd"
 - Ensure the folder and files are in the following format:
 ```
 ├── Scripts/